tesseract-robotics/trajopt/README.md

 ![PR2 Table](gh_pages/_static/example_gifs/PR2_table.gif)

 ## Solvers support
-`trajopt_ros` implements sequential convex optimization to solve the motion planning problem.
+`trajopt` implements sequential convex optimization to solve the motion planning problem.
 It implements a penalty method to optimize for joint velocities while satisfying a set of constraints.
 Internally, it makes use of convex solvers that are able to solve linearly constrained quadratic problems.
 At the moment, the following solvers are supported:
 - `BPMPD` (interior point method, free for non-commercial use only)
 - `Gurobi` (simplex and interior point/parallel barrier, license required)
-- `OSQP` (ADMM, BSD2 license)
+- `OSQP` (ADMM, BSD2 license) default
 - `qpOASES` (active set, LGPL 2.1 license)

-While the `BPMPD` library is bundled in the distribution, `Gurobi`, `OSQP` and `qpOASES` need to be installed in the system.
+The `BPMPD` library is bundled in the distribution, and `OSQP` and `qpOASES` are pulled automatically from their source distribution when needed. `Gurobi` needs to be installed in the system.
 To compile with `Gurobi` support, a `GUROBI_HOME` variable needs to be defined.
-Once `trajopt_ros` is compiled with support for a specific solver, you can select it by properly setting the `TRAJOPT_CONVEX_SOLVER` environment variable.
+Once `trajopts` is compiled with support for a specific solver, you can select it by properly setting the `TRAJOPT_CONVEX_SOLVER` environment variable.
 Possible values are `GUROBI`, `BPMPD`, `OSQP`, `QPOASES`, `AUTO_SOLVER`.
 The selection to `AUTO_SOLVER` is the default and automatically picks the best between the available solvers.

 ## TrajOpt Examples
-If you're new to TrajOpt, a great place to start is [tesseract_ros_examples](https://github.com/ros-industrial-consortium/tesseract_ros/tree/master/tesseract_ros_examples).
+If you're new to TrajOpt, a great place to start is [tesseract_ros_examples](https://github.com/ros-industrial-consortium/tesseract_ros2/tree/master/tesseract_ros_examples).
 This contains a number of examples to get you started.
-This package is no longer part of this repository, but is maintained over at `ros-industrial-consortium/tesseract_ros`.
+This package is no longer part of this repository, but is maintained over at `ros-industrial-consortium/tesseract_ros2`.

 Additionally, there is an industrial training module that covers TrajOpt for a pick and place application.
-That module can be found [HERE](https://industrial-training-master.readthedocs.io/en/melodic/_source/demo3/index.html).
+That module can be found [HERE](https://industrial-training-master.readthedocs.io/en/latest/_source/_archives/demo3/index.html).
 #### Pick and Place
 The pick and place example is great place to start because it shows a complete end to end process using TrajOpt.
 While the code itself is quite long, this is because it is showing setting up and solving 2 problems (the pick and the place) as well as attaching and detaching objects in Tesseract.
 It makes use of the Tesseract TrajOpt Planner which simplifies some of the problem setup.